discretize/discretize-guides/builds/warrior/banner-warrior/index.md

 </GridItem>
 </Grid>

 It's a good idea to bring [consumables](/guides/consumables).
 You should also take <Skill id="45333"/> where necessary.
 You can consider 	<Item id="72872"/> for additional party <Boon name="Might"/>.

-Gear-wise you are loosing Power, Precision and Ferocity from Discipline's trait <Trait id="1484"/>.
+Gear-wise you are losing Power, Precision and Ferocity from Discipline's trait <Trait id="1484"/>.
 To make up for this we are recommending to use our Gear-optimiser on the website if you want to max out crit cap.

 Everything else stays the same.